Essential oil: As antimicrobials

-The most commonly used essential oils with antimicrobial action are: β-caryophyllene, eugenol, eugenol acetate, carvacrol, linalool, thymol, geraniol, geranyl acetate, bicyclogermacrene, cinnamaldehyde, geranial, neral, 1,8-cineole, methyl chavicol, methyl cinnamate, methyl eugenol, camphor, α-thujone, viridiflorol, limonene, (Z)-linalool oxide, α-pinene, p-cymene, (E)-caryophyllene, γ-terpinene.
+The most commonly used essential oils with antimicrobial action are: phenol-rich EOs such as Thymus spp.
+Origanum spp., Satureja spp., phenylpropene-rich EOs such as Cinnamomum verum cortex and leaves, Syzygium aromaticum, and alcohol-rich EOs such as Melaleuca alternifolia, Lavandula x intermedia, Lavandula angustifolia, Pelargonium spp., etc.: important antimicrobial compounds are eugenol, eugenol acetate, carvacrol, linalool, thymol, geraniol, cinnamaldehyde, geranial, neral, 1,8-cineole, methyl chavicol, methyl cinnamate, methyl eugenol, camphor, α-thujone, (Z)-linalool oxide.

 Some essential oils are effective antimicrobials and have been evaluated for food incorporation in vitro.
 However, actual deployment is rare because much higher concentrations are required in real foods.
 Some or all of this lower effectiveness is due to large differences between culture medium and foods in chemistry (especially lipid content), viscosity, and duration of inoculation/storage.

-Dilution
+As aromatherapy

-Essential oils are usually lipophilic (literally: "oil-loving") compounds that are immiscible (not miscible) with water.
-They can be diluted in solvents like pure ethanol and polyethylene glycol.
+Essential oils are used in aromatherapy for relaxation, particularly by people having nausea and pain caused by cancer and chemotherapy.
+Using essential oils for aromatherapy may give symptom relief from end of life conditions, anxiety, depression, stress or insomnia, and for hospital or home settings in critical care or palliative care.

 Raw materials

 Essential oils are derived from sections of plants.
 Some plants, like the bitter orange, are sources of several types of essential oil.